kihahu/ansible/SETUP.md

 ## use ansible >= 2.1
 #run the server setup role with only specific tags; upgrade, env-setup,utils-setup,python-setup,ssh-setup
 ansible-playbook -i provisioning/hosts provisioning/servers-basic-setup.yml --vault-password-file=vault

+# USING THE check-servers-state playbook
+- Run the ansible playbook command as shown below:
+  - `ansible-playbook -i hosts check-servers-state.yml -l {host}  --extra-vars "env={ env } country_code={ country code }"`

+**NOTE**:
+  -  env : can be 'prod', 'staging', 'dev', 'demo', 'prod', 'qa', 'qa2', 'staging'
+  -  country code:  this can be 'ke', 'tz', or 'ph'
+  -  host - the host you want to run the playbook from

 Happy Coding!